tum-pbs/pbdl-book/overview.md

 Overview
 ============================

-The following "book" of targets _"Physics-Based Deep Learning"_ techniques, i.e., methods that combine physical modeling and numerical simulations with deep learning (DL).
-Here, DL will typically refer to methods based on artificial neural networks.
-The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research.
+The following collection of digital documents, i.e. "book", targets _Physics-Based Deep Learning_ techniques.
+By that we mean combining physical modeling and numerical simulations with methods based on artificial neural networks.
+The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research -- we want to provide a starting point for new researchers as well as a hands-on introduction into state-of-the-art resarch topics.

 ## Motivation